-Prerequisite(s): Pass MTH 112 with a C or higher; or placement in MTH 103; or placement in MTH 113 or higher.
+Prerequisite(s): A grade of C or better in MTH 112 or appropriate placement score.

 Topics in this course will include exponent properties; operations with complex numbers, including rationalizing the denominator; operations with rational expressions, including complex fractions; applications including the Pythagorean Theorem and the Distance Formula; and solving systems of equations and inequalities.
-A grade of C or better is required in this course in order to take MTH 135.
+A grade of C or better is required in this course in order to take MTH 136.